-Join Todd Perkins for an in-depth discussion in this video Using the exercise files, part of Up and Running with Java Applications.
+Join Todd Perkins for an in-depth discussion in this video Using the exercise files, part of Learning Java Applications.

 - [Voiceover] If you have the exercise files for this course, you can follow along with each movie.
 The exercise files for this course are organized by chapters.
 Each chapter contains the appropriate exercise files that are contained within that chapter.
 Each movie gets its own sub-folder in most cases.
 For example, in Chapter 03, there are seven different sub-folders.
 Each one being associated with one movie.
 Chapter 01 folder doesn't have any exercise files in it because there are no exercise files necessary for that chapter.